-- State-of-the-art technology: Promethean boards, 1:1 tablets for middle-schoolers, document cameras for interactive learning, regular Scantron testing (which provides individual skills assessments to assist with small-group placements), laptop docking stations for an entire class in the media center, and a computer cart for portable technology all work together with our dedicated staff to provide enriched, challenging learning.
+- State-of-the-art technology: Promethean boards, 1:1 tablets for middle-schoolers, document cameras for interactive learning, regular Scantron testing (which provides individual skills assessments to assist with small-group placements), devices for an entire class in the media center, and a computer cart for portable technology all work together with our dedicated staff to provide enriched, challenging learning.
 (Ask us about our coding classes for every grade!)

-- St. Raphael School's curriculum is driven by the Archdiocese of Washington Academic Standards.
-SRS is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+- St. Raphael School's curriculum is driven by the Archdiocese of Washington Academic Standards and meets or exceeds the academic standards of Montgomery County Public Schools.
+SRS is accredited by AdvancED.

 Catholic Identity isn’t just ingrained in the children when they learn Catholic songs and prayers or go to Mass but in all parts of their school day.
 Weekly Mass, praying for a sick friend, openly thanking God for the beautiful day, or even learning to say a Hail Mary when an ambulance goes by steeps children in Catholic culture.
 Teaching the students these virtues maintains and passes on the very best of Catholic traditions.